Our favorite Nordstrom products of 2021 so far | CNN Underscored

 Peter Thomas Roth Acne-Clear Invisible Dots Blemish Treatment ($32; nordstrom.com)

 Effectively treating your acne can be stressful.
-Make your life a little easier with hese acne patches by Peter Thomas Roth that are formulated with salicylic acid, as well as tea tree oil and hyaluronic acid, to eliminate zits without irritation.
+Make your life a little easier with these acne patches by Peter Thomas Roth that are formulated with salicylic acid, as well as tea tree oil and hyaluronic acid, to eliminate zits without irritation.

 Bracha Initial Pendant Necklace ($50; nordstrom.com)

 Accessory personalization is in — a trend that we don’t see going anywhere anytime soon.
-Get a pendant necklace in your own initial, or of that of someone important to you, to stack with your other jewelry favorites.
+Get a pendant necklace in your own initial, or the initials of someone important to you, to stack with your other jewelry favorites.

 Nécessaire The Body Exfoliator ($30; nordstrom.com)

-One of our editors tried the Nécessaire The Body Exfoliator, and is absolutely hooked.
+One of our editors tried the Nécessaire The Body Exfoliator and is absolutely hooked.
 Formulated with bamboo charcoal, this multi-exfoliation treatment will leave your skin baby soft and smelling divine.

-Nordstrom 2ct tw Cubic Zirconia Earrings ($46; nordstrom.com)
+Nordstrom 2-Carat Cubic Zirconia Earrings ($46; nordstrom.com)

 Reviewers rave at how beautiful these earrings are.
 If you aren’t ready to splurge on diamonds or just simply don’t want to, these will make for an excellent everyday stud.